Lucho-A/Auditing-Forensic/README.md

 ###### <sup>1</sup> keep in mind the recommendation of profiles generation in thirds devices and avoid the information processing in the device to be audited.

 ### "HDD/USB"

+In this case, I'll cover the subject using the software [Autopsy](https://www.autopsy.com/).
+This soft is pretty simple to use, and is very aligned to forensic formal procedures.
+Moreover, it allows you to create "Cases" when you start an investigation or
 (to be continue...)